 The purpose of photometry is to measure light in a way that takes the sensitivity of human visual system into account.
 While radiometry measures light in all spectral regions, including ultraviolet and infrared, photometry only measures in the visible spectral region from 360 nm to 830 nm, where human eyes are sensitive.
 Thus, photometry is essential for evaluation of light sources and objects used for lighting, signaling, displays, and other applications where light is intended to be seen by humans.

-NIST's program in photometry involves maintaining the SI base unit of luminous intensity, the candela, as well as other photometric quantities; establishing national calibration standards and services for retroreflectivity; and educating the photometric community about the fundamentals and practical aspects of photometry and photometric measurements.
+NIST's program in photometry involves maintaining the SI base unit of luminous intensity, the candela, as well as other photometric quantities; establishing national calibration standards; and educating the photometric community about the fundamentals and practical aspects of photometry and photometric measurements.

 NIST makes significant contributions to SSL industry for R & D, components, modules, and final products.
 Activities cover